-Aaron built shelving, a head board and a desk using a bi-fold closet door.
+Aaron built shelving, a headboard and a desk using a bi-fold closet door.
 Much less expensive than buying a new desk or lumber.
-The side table you see above was a closetmaid cube organizer.
+The side table you see above was a ClosetMaid cube organizer.
 And we used a LOT of Valspar paint samples.
-Since we were short on time, he didn’t think we would need to paint the brownish walls to match the greyish bedding. (bedding is from Target a few years ago) This is where I had to let go and trust him.
-And SHO’Nuf, it all pulled together!

-The bulletin board was made from astro turf we found at Lowe’s.
+Every boy’s bedroom needs a memo board!
+The bulletin board was made from an artificial grass patio rug we found at Lowe’s.
 The man is a genius when it comes to designing a kids room.
 Using a little spray paint for field lines added an original appeal to the room.
 Just below the bulletin board is a hand made desk just big enough for my son’s laptop or school work.
-The room wasn’t big enough for a traditional desk, but this one made from bi-fold closet doors was the perfect size.
+The room wasn’t big enough for a traditional desk, but this one made from bi-fold closet doors was a perfect size.

 He’s building a few of these for a client and thought he’d show off and whip out a few for Lucas’ room.
 I LOVE THEM!
 I think they add the perfect dimension and color to really pull the room together.
 You gotta think outside the box……no pun intended.

-Thanks to Aaron, we have an amazing room and thanks to Lowe’s for providing all the materials needed.
+Thanks to Aaron, we have an amazing sports theme boy bedroom and thanks to Lowe’s for providing all the materials needed.